armory/docs/content/en/docs/armory-cloud-admin/_index.md

 Armory Cloud is a Software as a Service (SaaS) platform for continuous delivery that integrates with your existing tools.
 As a SaaS solution, Armory Cloud gives you the ability to deliver software without the maintenance overhead of having to maintain your own continuous delivery tools.

-The two components of Armory Cloud are the Armory Cloud Console and the Armory Cloud platform.
-Armory Cloud Console is the administrator portal for Armory Cloud where you perform configuration tasks, such as adding a new deployment target or managing your configuration secrets.
-Use it to configure your Armory Cloud instance and integrations with your existing tools.
+The three components of Armory Cloud are the Armory Cloud Console, Armory Cloud API, and the Armory Platform:

+- [Armory Cloud Console](https://console.cloud.armory.io) is the administrator portal for Armory Cloud where you perform configuration tasks, such as adding a new deployment target or managing your configuration secrets.
+Use it to configure your Armory Cloud Platform instance and integrations with your existing tools.
+- [Armory Cloud API](https://api.cloud.armory.io/) gives you a way to programmatically configure admin settings.
-Armory Cloud, which includes Armory's enterprise extensions and Spinnaker™, is where your app developers create and manage their delivery pipelines with the environments defined in the Cloud Console.
+- Armory Platform, which includes Spinnaker™ and Armory's enterprise extensions, is where your app developers create and manage their delivery pipelines with the environments defined in the Cloud Console.

-Armory is also developing and iterating on new features for the Armory Platform and app developers as part of the SaaS development process.
-For information about that, see [Armory Cloud Preview]({{< ref "armory-cloud-preview" >}}).
+In addition to building a SaaS platform, Armory is also developing and iterating on new features that benefit app developers when crafting their delivery pipelines.
+For information about those features, see [Armory Cloud Preview]({{< ref "armory-cloud-preview" >}}).